christinapeng1/hume-verification-discord-bot/README.md

-# Brown Live Discord Bot (Blueno)
+# Hume Verification Discord Bot

-This bot verifies Discord users as students of Brown University.
-The verification form is available at https://bit.ly/brownulive (only available to logged-in @brown.edu Google accounts).
+This bot verifies Discord users by associating them with their Hume account email.
+The verification form is available at https://forms.gle/QfNGSgaB5bSFM43x9.

-With some light work, this bot can be used on any server (or group of servers).
-It will allow you to force new users to send you information via Google Forms, then get automatically verified on the server.

 ## .env file